Most everyone understands how important it is to own life insurance. In fact, over 50% of adults in the US have coverage right now.

 Planning for your family’s financial future can sometimes be difficult.
 The volatile nature of the stock market and uncertainty about employment can complicate your determination about how much life insurance you may need.
 It’s common for some individuals to purchase a life insurance policy based on how much they think they will earn in the future, but is that really a wise idea?

 Most financial planners advise that the death benefit of a life insurance policy should be worth 10 to 12 times the insured person’s current annual income.
-If you have a good reason to believe that your income will increase significantly in the future, it’s not a bad idea to base your coverage off of that figure.
+If you have a good reason to believe that your income will increase significantly in the future, it’s not a bad idea to base your coverage on that figure.
 This will allow you to possibly lock in lower rates now than you would be eligible for later.

 Having an expectation that your income will increase in the future means more than just thinking you’ll get a raise or find a better job.
 In our current economic climate, making such predictions is risky.
 However, there are a few examples of people who are almost guaranteed to increase their income and would benefit from purchasing a life insurance policy based on future earnings.